GeekyAubergine/zoeaubert.me/res/blog_posts/an-adventure-into-diffing-algorithms.md

 - Programming
 ---
 A while ago at work, we decided that our current diffing algorithm was not meeting our requirements.
-At the time we were using<!--- more --->
-[FineDiff](http://www.raymondhill.net/finediff/viewdiff-ex.php), while this
-library is good at dealing with common situations, it was unable to handle some of our more complicated inputs.
+At the time we were using [FineDiff](http://www.raymondhill.net/finediff/viewdiff-ex.php), while this library is good at dealing with common situations, it was unable to handle some of our more complicated inputs.
 The main complications we faced were our use of